dnsimple/dnsimple-support/content/articles/ssl-certificates-types.markdown

 It's important to remember that the validation level and the number of secured domains don't affect the security level offered by an SSL certificate.

-All certificates work with the following encryption principle.
+All certificates work following the same encryption principle.